 Though the individual spices that combine to make Garam Masala are easily accessible in most grocery stores, the spice itself is mostly found online or in Asian Stores.

-If inaccessibility of this unique spice mix has been keeping you from making a variety of Indian curries like Chicken Tikka Masala or Butter Chicken, I am happy to show you how to make it in the comforts of your home.
+If inaccessibility of this unique spice mix has been keeping you from making a variety of Indian curries like Chicken Tikka Masala, Paneer Tikka Marsala, or Butter Chicken, I am happy to show you how to make it in the comfort of your home.
+If you love making your very own seasoning, you should also try this versatile salt and pepper seasoning recipe.

 What is it made of, What are the Ingredients?